 As part of the incredible trail system offered by Custer State Park, the Sunday Gulch Trail is a must-hike!
-The trailhead is located behind the large rocks at the back of Sylvan Lake, off the Sylvan Lake Shore Trail.
+You will find the trailhead located behind the large rocks at the back of Sylvan Lake, off the Sylvan Lake Shore Trail.

 In the hotter months, be prepared for a hot hike!
 Due to the gulch-like nature of the terrain, cool summer breezes often miss this area.
 Fortunately, the surrounding foliage provides significant shade opportunities (except when the sun is high, in the middle of the day).
 As you continue down the canyon, your trek will eventually begin to wind uphill when you commence the final, LONG ascent back to the lake.
 The path is well-trodden and fairly smooth/free of debris, but it’s a long hill back to Sylvan Lake.
 You will hear more road noise on this portion of the trail as it parallels Route 87.

 Use caution when the path is wet, due to rain or snowmelt, as the creek often gushes across it when the water level is high.
 Even in late spring, be prepared for the possibility of ice where the route traverses the deep ravine, as it doesn’t get sufficient sunlight throughout much of the day.
-Traction devices, such as Yaktrax, are highly recommended unless this trail is being completed at the height of summer.
+Traction devices, such as Yaktrax, are highly recommended unless you are hiking this trail at the height of summer.
+(Click here for more information on these awesome traction devices!)